nyguerrillagirl/COURSERA_REACT_COURSE/README.md

 * Added a new class component named CommentForm to DishdetailComponent.js.
 * Provide a form to enable users to submit their comments
-* Validate the information entered by the users in the form
+* Validate the information entered by the users in the form comment

 Note, no new files are added to the project.
 We only update the DishdetailComponent.